OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 #### Update Biometric Preference

-This method can be used to enable or disable the biometric.
+To enable or disable the biometric.
 ```js

   let uiCallback = new UserPassphrasePrefixDelegate();